Get network security recommendations with Microsoft Defender for Cloud

 Screenshot of adding filters to the alerts view.

-The list updates according to the filtering options you have selected.
-Filtering can be very helpful.
-For example, you might want to address security alerts that occurred in the last 24 hours because you are investigating a potential breach in the system.
+The list updates according to the filtering options.
+Filtering can be helpful.
+For example, you might want to address security alerts that occurred in the last 24 hours because you're investigating a potential breach in the system.

 Respond to security alerts